xzebcex/Exit-Program-Loop/README.md

 # Exit-Program-Loop
 This script is a simple program that prompts the user to type a response and then prints the response back to the user.
 The script will continue to prompt the user for a response until the user types 'exit', at which point the script will exit.

+## Description
+This program is a simple script that runs an infinite while loop that repeatedly prompts the user to type in a response and then prints out the response.
+The program imports the sys module and uses its exit() function to break out of the infinite loop when the user types in "exit" as their response.
+The user can type any string to interact with the program, when the user types "exit", the program will terminate using sys.exit() function.
+The program uses the input() function to get the user's response and assigns it to the variable "response".
+Then it checks if the response is equal to "exit" using an if statement.
+If the response is "exit", the program will exit by calling the sys.exit() function, otherwise, it will print "your typed 'response'."

 ## Requirements
 This script requires Python3 to be installed on the system.